 Even if you did actually cheat, the College Board and ACT won't tell colleges you're a cheater or ban you from retesting.

-If you're caught at the testing center, your test will be confiscated, and your score will be cancelled if you finished your test.
+If you're caught at the testing center, your test will be confiscated, and your score will be canceled if you finished your test.
 You'll be forced to take a paid retest.
 Do it and don't cheat this time!

 If you're caught after your testing date (i.e. you're sent a letter in the mail), you'll have the same 3 options as I listed above for those accused of cheating after your test date.
 I'd recommend choosing option #2.